hutattedonmyarm/Groundphlegm-Src/Content/posts/2017-07-17_Spideys_Webb_Shooters_are_broken.md

 Good news!

 I’m super excited about the telescope and sad to see the delay, but I prefer a late launch to a botched one.
+We are [used to JWT delays by now](https://xkcd.com/2014/) too!